getjared/rude/docs.md

 1. tile: main window on the left, stack on the right

 the layout respects the workspace-specific main_window_ratio for sizing windows.

-## acknowledgments

-rude is inspired by other minimal window managers like dwm, sowm & tinywm, with a focus on simplicity and efficiency.